tasneemchapman/film-industry/README.md

 The compiler catches the mistake, ensuring only valid values from MovieGenre are used.

 > TLDR/takeaway: using a 'flat' `String` as the datatype for everything doesn't always yield
-> simple or correct code... using java's static type system can enforce a certain level of compile-time
+> simple or correct code... using java's static type system allows one to enforce certain level of
-> code correctness guarantees!
+> compile-time code correctness guarantees..

 ### Part 1: Stubbing out a FilmIndustryWorker hierarchy